codehub-kirans/sveltekit-kirans/src/lib/posts/building-your-own-linux-distribution.md

 mount -v -t vfat /dev/nvme0n1p1 /boot/efi
 ```

-Install the arm64 EFI utilities on the host with the following command:
+Install the arm64 EFI utilities.
+For simplicity, install it from the host with the following command: (you can also choose to compile it natively in your LFS chroot)

 ```bash
 apt install grub-efi-arm64
 ```

-Now install grub with the following command
+Now install grub with the following command:

 ```bash
 grub-install --target=arm64-efi --boot-directory=/mnt/lfs/boot bootloader-id=LFS --efi-directory=/boot/efi
 ```

-Configure the grub file in /mnt/lfs/boot/grub.cfg
+Configure the grub file in /mnt/lfs/boot/grub.cfg:

 ```bash
 # Begin /boot/grub/grub.cfg